Executive Exposure is Great, Here’s How to Do It Well

 The conversation you have while preparing for, and debriefing, the session is full of opportunities for growth and connection.

-One of our favorite ways to help teach critical thinking AND give leaders better executive exposure is our “fishbowl” team innovation programs (think shark tank, only much friendlier).
+One of our favorite ways to help teach critical thinking AND give leaders better executive exposure is with our Team Innovation Programs (think shark tank, only much friendlier).

 Managers collaborate using our Courageous Cultures tools as they work on ideas and to real business challenges.
 Then, they prepare a pitch to a senior leader “shark” who listens to the ideas and provides additional information as needed.